cazbella/react-portfolio/README.md

 ### Challenges

 Getting started with this project was TOUGH!
 This was because it was so very different to other projects I have done.
 Using react is very involved and takes a lot of getting used to.
 Linking all the files and installing dependencies took a lot of time.
 As usual, CSS took me hours but I am pleased with the results.
 Deploying it to GitHub Pages was also a challenge.
+I have learned that everything must be imported and exported before the application will work, and there are many interacting things that could go wrong!

 ### Credit